CYBAVO/sofa_mock_server/README.md

 > NOTE: The length of `memos` must equal to `count` while creating addresses for BNB, XLM, XRP or EOS wallet.
 >
+> NOTE: The memos(or called destination tags) of XRP must be strings that can be converted to numbers.
+>
 > If use the `labels` to assign labels, the array length of the labels must equal to `count`.
 > The label will be automatically synced to the child wallet.